streamnative/function-mesh-website/docs/pulsar-connector.md

     horizontalpodautoscaler.autoscaling/source-sample   Source/source-sample   <unknown>/80%   1         1         0          3s
     ```

-# Create Sink
+# Create sink

-To create a Sink, follow these steps.
+To create a sink, follow these steps.

-1. Define a Sink named `sink-sample` by using a YAML file and save the YAML file `sink-sample.yaml`.
+1. Define a sink named `sink-sample` by using a YAML file and save the YAML file `sink-sample.yaml`.

     ```yaml
     apiVersion: cloud.streamnative.io/v1alpha1